Collision-energy Dependence of Deuteron Cumulants and Proton-deuteron Correlations in Au+Au collisions at RHIC: Results and discussion

-Results on cumulant ratios for 0-5\% Au+Au collisions from the UrQMD model combined with the phase-space coalescence mechanism are compared to the experimental data.
-Phase space information of protons and neutrons at the kinetic freeze-out surface from the UrQMD model are used as inputs to the coalescence mechanism~\cite{Sombun:2018yqh} to form deuterons.
-These model results which incorporate the law of baryon number conservation combined with the coalescence mechanism, also reproduce the energy dependence trend observed in data and show a fair agreement with the measured cumulant ratios.
+Physics mechanisms such as decay of resonances~\cite{Bluhm:2016byc} and transport of beam protons to mid-rapidity~\cite{Bzdak:2016jxo} also could affect the cumulants.
+For this, we compare results from the UrQMD model (v3.4 in default cascade mode) combined with a phase-space coalescence mechanism to the experimental data.
+The UrQMD model is a hadronic transport code which takes into account many physics mechanisms including those from transport of beam protons to mid-rapidity, resonance decays, binary scattering of hadrons, string dynamics, and conservation of net-baryon number~\cite{Bass:1998ca}.
+Phase space information of protons and neutrons at the kinetic freeze-out surface from the UrQMD model are used as inputs to the coalescence mechanism to form deuterons.
+In the coalescence model, proton-neutron pairs with relative momenta within 0.285~GeV/$c$ and position space separations within 3.575~fm are considered as candidates for deuteron formation.
+These parameters in model studies~\cite{Sombun:2018yqh} are found to provide a good description of experimental data on deuteron yields.
+The UrQMD model combined with the coalescence mechanism, also reproduce the energy dependence trend observed in data and show a fair agreement with the measured cumulant ratios.